Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: ACKNOWLEDGMENT

 The authors would like to thank Furman University students Frank Lara, Mason Coppi, Nicholas Hayden, Lee Shearer, Brendan Rhim, Alec Whyte, and Jake Ogden for their contribution in data collection from recruited human subjects.
 Also they would like to thank the fantastic subjects who agreed to do a series of extremely challenging experiments and helped this project progress.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Faraz Ashtiani} is a Ph.D. student of mechanical engineering at Clemson University, SC, USA.
-He received his B.Sc. in mechanical engineering from University of Tehran, Iran in 2015.
+\begin{IEEEbiography}[{ }]{Faraz Ashtiani} received the Ph.D. degree in mechanical engineering from Clemson University, SC, USA in 2021.
+He had received his B.Sc. in mechanical engineering from University of Tehran, Iran in 2015.
 His research interests are the applications of optimal control, intelligent transportation systems, and connected and autonomous vehicle technologies. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Vijay Sarthy M Sreedhara} Vijay Sarthy M Sreedhara is a Ph.D. candidate of Mechanical Engineering at Clemson University USA.
-He received his M.Sc. in Mechanical Engineering from Clemson University, USA in 2015 and his B.E. of Engineering degree in Mechanical Engineering from Visvesvaraya Technological University, India in 2009.
-Prior to graduate school, he has worked as an Engineer at John Deere and Toyota in India.
+\begin{IEEEbiography}[{ }]{Vijay Sarthy M Sreedhara} received the Ph.D. degree in mechanical engineering from Clemson University, SC, USA in 2020.
+He had received his M.Sc. in mechanical engineering from Clemson University, USA in 2015 and his B.E. of Engineering degree in mechanical engineering from Visvesvaraya Technological University, India in 2009.
+Prior to graduate school, he had worked as an Engineer at John Deere and Toyota in India.
 His research interests span the areas of human performance optimization, engineering of sport, and product design and development. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ardalan Vahidi} is a Professor of Mechanical Engineering at Clemson University, South Carolina.
 He received his Ph.D. in mechanical engineering from the University of Michigan, Ann Arbor, in 2005, M.Sc. in transportation safety from George Washington University, Washington DC, in 2002, and B.S. and M.Sc. in civil engineering from Sharif University, Tehran in 1996 and 1998, respectively.
 In 2012–2013 he was a Visiting Scholar at the University of California, Berkeley.
 He has also held scientific visiting positions at BMW Technology Office in California, and at IFP Energies Nouvelles, in France.
 His research is at the intersection of energy, vehicular systems, and automatic control.
-His recent publications span topics in alternative vehicle powertrains, intelligent transportation systems, and connected and autonomous vehicle technologies. \end{IEEEbiography}
+His recent publications span topics in optimal motion planning for connected and automated vehicles and intelligent transportation systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Randolph Hutchison} received the B.S. degree in aerospace engineering from Virginia Tech University, Blacksburg, VA, USA, in 1999, and both the M.S. and Ph.D. degrees in bioengineering from Clemson University, Clemson, SC, USA, in 2011.
 He has held positions at Pratt \& Whitney Aircraft Engines as a turbine designer in structural vibrations and aerodynamics in West Palm Beach, FL, and North Haven, CT, USA.
 He is currently an Associate Professor at Furman University in the Department of Health Sciences, Greenville, SC, USA.
 His research interests include biomechanical and physiological modeling to optimize human locomotion with the use of wearable sensors.
 His recent publications span topics in validation of sensors for the measurement of human motion, biomechanics-based orthopaedic rehabilitation, and evaluation of novel power-based training programs. \end{IEEEbiography}